-- 1. For the purposes of this Convention, unless the context otherwise requires: - (a) the term "Algeria" means the Democratic People's Republic of Algeria and, used in a geographical sense, it means the territory of the Democratic People's Republic of Algeria, including the territorial sea and, beyond it, the zones in which, in accordance with international law and the national legislation, the Democratic People's Republic of Algeria exercises its jurisdiction or its sovereign rights for the purposes of exploration and exploitation of natural resources of the sea-bed, the subsoil and superjacent water; and - (b) the term "South Africa" means the Republic of South Africa and, when used in a geographical sense, includes the territorial sea thereof as well as any area outside the territorial sea, including the continental shelf, which has been or may hereafter be designated, under the laws of South Africa and in accordance with international law, as an area within which South Africa may exercise sovereign rights or jurisdiction; - (c) the terms "a Contracting State" and "the other Contracting State" mean Algeria or South Africa, as the context requires; - (d) the term "company" means any body corporate or any entity which is treated as a company or body corporate for tax purposes; - (e) the term "competent authority" means: - (i) in South Africa, the Commissioner for the South African Revenue Service or his authorised representative; and - (ii) in Algeria, the Minister in charge of Finance or his authorised representative;
+- 1. For the purposes of this Agreement, unless the context otherwise requires: - a) the term "China" means the People's Republic of China; when used in geographical sense, means all the territory of the People's Republic of China, including its territorial sea, in which the Chinese laws relating to taxation apply, and any area beyond its territorial sea, within which the People's Republic of China has sovereign rights of exploration for and exploitation of resources of the sea-bed and its sub-soil and superjacent water resources in accordance with international law; - b) the term "South Africa" means the Republic of South Africa and, when used in a geographical sense, includes the territorial sea thereof as well as any area outside the territorial sea, including the continental shelf, which has been or may hereafter be designated, under the laws of South Africa and in accordance with international law, as an area within which South Africa may exercise sovereign rights or jurisdiction; - c) the terms "a Contracting State" and "the other Contracting State" mean China or South Africa, as the context requires; - d) the term "tax" means Chinese tax or South African tax, as the context requires; - e) the term "person" includes an individual, a company and any other body of persons; - f) the term "company" means any body corporate or any entity which is treated as a body corporate for tax purposes; - g) the terms "enterprise of a Contracting State" and "enterprise of the other Contracting State" mean respectively an enterprise carried on by a resident of a Contracting State and an enterprise carried on by a resident of the other Contracting State; - h) the term "national" means: - (i) any individual possessing the nationality of a Contracting State; - (ii) any legal person, partnership or association deriving its status as such from the laws in force in a Contracting State;

-- (f) the terms "enterprise of a Contracting State" and "enterprise of the other Contracting State" mean respectively an enterprise carried on by a resident of a Contracting State and an enterprise carried on by a resident of the other Contracting State; - (g) the term "international traffic" means any transport by a ship or aircraft operated by an enterprise of a Contracting State, except when the ship or aircraft is operated solely between places in the other Contracting State; - (h) the term "national" means: - (i) any individual possessing the nationality of a Contracting State; - (ii) any legal person or association deriving its status as such from the laws in force in a Contracting State; and - (i) the term "person" includes an individual, a company and any other body of persons which is treated as an entity for tax purposes; the term also includes a partnership in the case of Algeria. - 2.
-As regards the application of the provisions of the Convention at any time by a Contracting State, any term not defined therein shall, unless the context otherwise requires, have the meaning which it has at that time under the law of that State for the purposes of the taxes to which the Convention applies, any meaning under the applicable tax laws of that State prevailing over a meaning given to the term under other laws of that State.
+- i) the term "international traffic" means any transport by a ship or aircraft operated by an enterprise of a Contracting State, except when the ship or aircraft is operated solely between places in the other Contracting State; - j) the term "competent authority" means, in the case of China, the State Administration of Taxation or its authorized representative, and in the case of South Africa, the Commissioner for the South African Revenue Service or his authorized representative.

+2. As regards the application of the Agreement at any time by a Contracting State, any term not defined therein shall, unless the context otherwise requires, have the meaning that it has at that time under the law of that Contracting State for the purposes of the taxes to which the Agreement applies, any meaning under the applicable tax laws of that Contracting State prevailing over a meaning given to the term under other laws of that Contracting State.